hasundue/RGBW/README.md

-# RGBW - Red, Green, Black, and White
+# RGBW - Red Green Black and White

-A simple card game written in Flutter.
+A simple card game made with Flutter.